thunderbird/appointment/README.md

 Invite others to grab times on your calendar.
 Choose a date.
 Make appointments as easy as it gets.

+## Feedback and Support

+If you'd like to give feedback or need support, please see our [Topicbox](https://thunderbird.topicbox.com/groups/services).

 ## Get started

 You can either build preconfigured docker containers (database, backend and frontend) or manually set up the application.
 A more detailed documentation can be found in the [docs folder](./docs/README.md).